EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-Compute FAPAR based on carbon pool of the leave; SLA; kLAI
+fAPAR based on the carbon pool of leaves, specific leaf area (SLA), and kLAI.

 **Parameters**
 - **Fields**